morse-simulator/morse/doc/morse/dev/armature_creation.rst

 simulation.
 It assumes you already have a correct mesh for your system (one independent Blender object for each rigid body).

-As example, we will walkthrough the creation of an armature for the left arm of Nao.
+As an example, we will walkthrough the creation of an armature for the left arm of Nao.

 .. image:: ../../media/armatures/armatures1.png